Battle of Cape Esperance: Retreat

-During the battle between Scott's and Gotō's ships, Jojima's reinforcement group completed unloading at Guadalcanal and began its return journey unseen by Scott's warships, using a route that passed south of the Russell Islands and New Georgia.
+During the battle between Scott's and Gotō's ships, Jōjima's reinforcement group completed unloading at Guadalcanal and began its return journey unseen by Scott's warships, using a route that passed south of the Russell Islands and New Georgia.
 Despite extensive damage, Aoba was able to join Kinugasa in retirement to the north through the Slot.
 Furutaka's damage caused her to lose power around 00:50, and she sank at 02:28, 22 mi northwest of Savo Island.
-Hatsuyuki picked up Furutaka's survivors and joined the retreat northward.Boise extinguished her fires by 02:40 and at 03:05 rejoined Scott's formation.
+Hatsuyuki picked up Furutaka's survivors and joined the retreat northward.

+Boise extinguished her fires by 02:40 and at 03:05 rejoined Scott's formation.
 Duncan—on fire—was abandoned by her crew at 02:00.
 Unaware of Duncan's fate, Scott detached McCalla to search for her and retired with the rest of his ships towards Nouméa, arriving in the afternoon of 13 October.
 McCalla located the burning, abandoned Duncan about 03:00, and several members of McCalla's crew made an attempt to keep her from sinking.
-By 12:00, however, they had to abandon the effort as bulkheads within Duncan collapsed causing the ship to finally sink 6 mi north of Savo Island.
+By 12:00, however, they had to abandon the effort as bulkheads within Duncan collapsed, causing the ship to sink 6 mi north of Savo Island.
 American servicemen in boats from Guadalcanal as well as McCalla picked up Duncan's scattered survivors from the sea around Savo.
 In total, 195 Duncan sailors survived; 48 did not.
 As they rescued Duncan's crew, the Americans came across the more than 100 Fubuki survivors, floating in the same general area.
 The Japanese initially refused all rescue attempts but a day later allowed themselves to be picked up and taken prisoner.